Share a car in the Czech Republic

 Car sharing in the Czech Republic

 In the Czech Republic, carsharing was established in 2003 with the founding of the civic association Autonapůl, which was later transformed into a cooperative.
-The first competitors joined in 2013 and today there are up to 10 companies operating in the Czech Republic, especially in Prague.
+The first competitors joined in 2013 and today there is more companies operating in the Czech Republic, especially in Prague.

 A few years ago, the Czech Carsharing Association was established, which provides data on the entire market.
 According to the association, 760 cars drove in the Czech Republic in June 2019 (see chart).